secretgraph/secretgraph/README.md

 # FAQ

+## Why not Haskell/Rust for the backend

+I know that languages would maybe be better for the backend.
+But I am not familar with both (I grew up with C++ and learned python later).
+Haskell has also the disadvantage of giant stack.
+That make system updates very big.

+But on the bright side: we have nuitka, so the mallus is neglectable.

+Anyway: I am always interested in Clients in other languages.
+If you have such a project, we can put it in the secretgraph namespace, if you like

 ## Why 3party decryption via private key

 The shared key can change, so safest assumption is that the key of the private key stays stable.